 Although partial to dogs, Tana has found her place helping with the kitties.
 After attending her first adoption event, she was quickly drawn in by the kitties and the wonderful people that stopped by to pet, hold, love and talk about their own animals, present and past.

-Tana has two children and five grandchildren.
-One little dog, The Tomato, and one cat, Missy, who share her home.
+Tana has two children and six grandchildren.
+Two little dogs, Lina and Shelby and one cat, Missy, who share her home.

 – Newsletter Author

 Bev brought home her first stray kitten when she was 7 years old and begged her mom to let her keep it.
 This was the first of many strays that she has rescued or found homes for over the years.
 When her daughter went off to college, she answered an ad to be a foster home for kittens and that was all it took.
 Having the opportunity to play with and take care of the kittens to make them in to great pets had been such a rewarding experience that when they sent out a call for someone to help with the books, she volunteered.